-In this paper, we resolve the question about the relationship between $\mathcal{NP}$ and $\mathcal{PSPACE}$.
-The reader will note that the essential techniques used here are basically the same as those in the author's recent works \cite{Lin21a, Lin21b}.
-Indeed, we first enumerate nondeterministic Turing machines and then diagonalize against all of them to obtain our main result.
-In the following context, we will demonstrate i.e.,
+but no proof is available in contemporary computational complexity textbooks such as \cite{Pap94,AB09, Sip13}.
+In this paper, we resolve this question.
+The reader will note that the essential techniques used here are basically the same as those in the author's recent works \cite{Lin21a, Lin21b} but with some refinement.

+Indeed, in what follows, we first enumerate all of the polynomial-time nondeterministic Turing machines and then diagonalize against all of them, following with a careful analysis.
+The standard diagonalization technique allows us to construct a language that differs from any language in $\mathcal{NP}$, which is similar to {\em time hierarchies} \cite{HS65,Coo73,Pap94,FS07, AB09, Sip13}, i.e., allowing us to produce a language at least not in a specific complexity class.
+The reader is referred to \cite{Tur37} or the survey article \cite{For00} for more detailed information about the standard diagonalization technique.